 One small but important point here: nothing kills atmosphere more completely than those toe-curling scenes where characters have conversations that are obviously designed with the sole purpose of conveying background information to the reader.
 All those handy resumés of the French Revolution, or the Crusades, or the causes of the First World War.
 Unfortunate though it may be for the historical novelist, people within their own time just don’t have useful chats like that, any more than you and I would need go back through the reasons why there are currently British forces in Afghanistan.
 We don’t have to say it, because we already know it.
 Every writer of historical fiction faces a version of this problem, so how do you solve it?

-In Tom-All-Alone’s, I’ve taken the approach of having a third-person narrator who is clearly standing in the 21st century, looking back at the 19th century with all the same hindsight about that period that my readers also have.
+In The Man in Black, I’ve taken the approach of having a third-person narrator who is clearly standing in the 21st century, looking back at the 19th century with all the same hindsight about that period that my readers also have.
 Which means they – like my narrator – can see at once that one of my characters is suffering from Alzheimer’s, but that’s a disease that wasn’t to be identified until 1907, making it all the more terrifying for the people within my novel, who have neither the vocabulary nor the knowledge they need to comprehend a disease that can render a person ‘lunatic’ one minute, and lucid the next.

 Talking of vocabulary takes us neatly to the last, and perhaps the trickiest aspect of historical authenticity – the language.
 People in the past didn’t just dress differently from us, they talked differently too, and that difference gets wider the further back you go.
 And at some point – probably around the year 1500 – authenticity of language becomes literally impossible: if you’re writing about the Trojan war you simply can’t do your dialogue in Ancient Greek, any more than a character like Cadfael can speak in Middle English (or, indeed, medieval Welsh).
 So some sort of compromise has to be found.